christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

-Dictionary learning is closely related to the linear representation hypothesis, in the sense that the dictionary allows complex data to be expressed as a linear combination of simpler elements.
-It can be used to break down data into simpler parts, which we call basis vectors.
-The goal is to find a small set of basis vectors that can efficiently describe the data, making it easier to analyze, compress, or reconstruct.
-These basis vectors form a "dictionary" of basic components that can be combined in different ways to recreate or represent the original data.
+Dictionary learning aligns closely with the linear representation hypothesis, aiming to express complex data as a linear combination of simpler elements, or "basis vectors".
+These basis vectors form a dictionary—a compact set of fundamental components that, when combined, can efficiently represent the original data, making it easier to analyze, compress, or reconstruct.
+In models, a dictionary of learned concepts with associated directions allows specific elements to be activated based on relevance to the input; for example, `queen` could be represented by a combination of `female` and "royalty" directions.
+Sparsity is key here, as most concepts are irrelevant to a given input, resulting in many feature scores remaining zero.

-There is some dictionary (data structure for storing a group of things) of concepts that the model knows about—what it's learned during training—and each one has a direction associated with it.
-On a given input some of these concepts are relevant, they get some score and its activations are roughly linear combinations of those directions weighted by how important they are eg. king is the male direction + the royalty direction.
-Sparsity comes into play because most concepts are not relevant to most inputs, eg. royalty is irrelevant to bananas, so most of the feature scores will be 0.

-Sparse autoencoders (SAEs) are neural networks that learn both the dictionary and the sparse vector of coefficients.
-The key idea is to train a wide autoencoder to reconstruct the input activations so that the hidden state learns the coefficients of the meaningful combinations of neurons and the decoder matrix—the dictionary—learns the meaningful feature vectors and each latent variable in the autoencoder is a different learned concept.
+Sparse autoencoders (SAEs) extend this by learning both the dictionary and a sparse vector of coefficients for each input.
+These autoencoders are trained to reconstruct input activations, where the hidden state captures the weights of meaningful neuron combinations, and the decoder matrix learns the dictionary's feature vectors.
+Each latent variable in the autoencoder thus represents a distinct learned concept, enabling interpretable, causal insight into how the model organizes knowledge.
+SAEs leverage the hypothesis that model internals operate as sparse linear combinations of these concept directions, providing a structured way to find interpretable directions in the residual stream, MLPs, or multi-head attention.

-The hope is that if there is an interpretable sparse decomposition—the output of the mechanism the autoencoder is learning from—it is now human interpretable.

-This technique allows us to find abstract features that the model uses to represent concepts that the model uses to make predictions.
-These features are causually meaningful, and we can steer the model's output (behavior).
-So SAEs find real structure in the model that shows us how it is performing a task.

-SAEs are based on the hypothesis that models have a big list of concepts they "know" about, with associated directions.
-On each input, only a few concepts matter and model internals are linear combinations of those directions.
-SAEs help find these directions (mention directions in residual stream that are read/written by attention and MLPs).

 There are many directions to find because of **1)** polysemanticity, where many neurons fire for multiple, often times unrelated features.